edensteiner/wikipage/README.md

 # wikipage
-my attempt at making a wiki page... first version of the apple fruit wiki page.
+my attempt at making a wiki page... second version of the apple fruit wiki page.